The Washington Post: US tax system creates huge bills for foreign citizens

 Recent changes to the US tax system have increased its global impact.
 In 2010, the United States passed the Foreign Account Tax Compliance Act (FATCA), which requires all non-U.S. foreign financial institutions to search their records for U.S. citizens and permanent residents and report them to the Treasury.

-FATCA was designed to catch tax evaders; in theory, tax treaties exempt anyone paying U.S. taxes on something they had already paid in the country in which they live.
+FATCA was designed to catch tax evaders; in theory, tax treaties exempt anyone from paying U.S. taxes on something they had already paid in the country in which they live.
 Many do not have enough assets to be required to report them.

 Snel said that bilateral tax treaties designed to prevent double taxation and a $50,000 threshold on what has to be reported under FATCA meant that 90 percent of those targeted don’t pay additional taxes.